A Long, Slow Look: Music History Edition

 • students also wondered why the women on the right looked sad, tired, etc.

 We even looked at keyboard instruments from the Baroque and Classical eras to see how the different aesthetics were realized.
+The ornate decoration of the harpsichord contrasted sharply with the cleaner lines of the early pianoforte, reinforcing what students had already observed in the artwork.

 A Baroque harpsichord.
 Image source

-Reproduction of a pianoforte; original was built ca. 1800 Image source
+Reproduction of a pianoforte; original was built ca. 1800.
+Image source

 The Pendulum of Style